 This red Lentil borsht takes traditional borsht to a whole new level.
 Its hearty, satisfying, vegan, and provides lots of plant-based protein.
 In other words, it could be a meal in itself.

-Red lentils have a wonderful flavor and add texture and bulk to any kind of vegetable soup.
+Red lentils have a wonderful flavor.
+They add texture and bulk to any kind of vegetable soup.

 I had some big beautiful yellow beets in the refrigerator, so I thought I would make my yellow beet borsht.
 However, I wanted something a little heartier and something with some protein.
 I decided to use my yellow beets, some cabbage, carrots, onion, turmeric, red lentils and my old stand-by - chunky salsa to make this delicious red lentil borsht!